 Complaints under SARA are directed first to the institution operating under SARA.
 See page 25 of the SARA Manual.
 All complaints (as defined in the SARA Manual

-as fraud, misrepresentation, veracity of recruitment materials, accuracy of job placement data, tuition, fees, financial aid, etc.) arising from any distance education program should be directed to Dr. James Monaghan at the email above.
+as fraud, misrepresentation, veracity of recruitment materials, accuracy of job placement data, tuition, fees, financial aid, etc.) arising from any distance education program should be directed to J. Steven Brown at the email above.

 Complaints regarding student grades or student conduct violations are governed entirely by institutional policy and the laws of the SARA institution's home state.